-The Rulebook establishes eight rules which determine whether something can be considered a product platform or not and provides supporting explanations that can help clients to make informed choices.
+The Construction Playbook outlines an intent to 'harmonise, digitise and rationalise demand' across individual projects and programmes.
+The Product Platform Rulebook provides guidance that enables and supports this approach.
+The Rulebook establishes eight rules which determine whether something can be considered a product platform or not and provides supporting explanations so that clients can choose a solution in line with government policy.
 The Product Platform Rulebook also contains recommendations for further action, case studies outlining best practice and ideas for further reading.

-Private sector clients can use the Rulebook as an open access resource to educate, enable, and empower their management and staff.
+Public sector clients can consider the requirements for harmonisation of demand and act on specification maturity recommendations, in conjunction with the Construction Playbook.
+They can use the Rulebook as an open access resource to educate, enable, and empower their management and staff.
 It outlines additional guidance, case studies and definitions.
-Clients can consider the requirements for harmonisation of demand and act on specification maturity recommendations, in conjunction with the Construction Playbook.